runpod/docs/docs/instant-clusters/slurm.md

     srun --nodes=2 --gres=gpu:1 nvidia-smi -L
     ```

-    This command should list one GPU from each of your two nodes.
+    This command should list all GPUs across both nodes.

-## Step 7: Submit the SLURM job script
+## Step 9: Submit the SLURM job script

 Run the following command **on the primary node** (`$NODE_ADDR` = `10.65.0.2`) to submit the test job script and confirm that your cluster is working properly: